jsailo/kbase/pages/mydoc/my_resume.md

 Setup NextComm as a business partner, which provided IT software and hardware solutions to government and private individuals.
 Grew it from scratch and generated annual revenues of INR 2,000,000/- over a period of three years.

+### Training

+- Completed a one-year training on Application Programming jointly conducted by Edutech Informatics, Singapore and ZENICS, Government of Mizoram
+- Completed a one-week internal training on instructional design, language, edit, and writing styles at NIIT India Pvt Ltd, Knowledge Solution Business

+### Education and Personal Dossier

+- **Education:** Bachelor of Arts (English Hons)
+- **Language Proficiency:** English, Hindi, and Mizo

 {% include links.html %}